-By Dale Gillham | Published 21 August 2018
+By Dale Gillham |

-There is a common belief that rare earth resource stocks could be the next best thing and make you a lot of money.
-However, trying to pick the next best winner and selecting whether or not these investments will be viable in the long term is a different story.
-So, should you invest in rare earth resource stocks?
+There is a common belief that rare earth resource stocks are the next best thing and that they will make you a lot of money if you invest in them.
+But trying to pick the next big winner and selecting when these investments will be viable in the long term is a different story altogether.

 Picking the next big winner in rare earth resource stocks

 However, trying to pick the next big winner in the market could result in investors taking on higher risks to their portfolio, given that they lack the knowledge and are ill-prepared to manage the risk of these speculative investments, particularly as they have huge swings in price.

 Therefore, as a general rule of thumb when investing in the stock market, no more than 10 per cent of your total portfolio should be invested in speculative investments.
 And if you are using leverage to invest in these assets, ensure you hold no more than four positions at any one time.

 Remember, these emerging stocks are often at the low end of the liquidity spectrum, which means that investors are not always able to exit at a price they would like.
 Indeed, many companies go broke and are delisted long before they take off.
 Therefore, you need to be able to manage this risk regardless of how much you invested and you need to be able to commit to selling the shares if the stock price does fall.

 Having the discipline to manage your investments will ensure you don’t lose all of your capital.
 I guarantee you will gain a lot of what you need to know about investing in the stock market by reading my latest award-winning book, Accelerate Your Wealth.
 You have nothing to lose and everything to gain.

 Alternatively, you may want to consider my bestselling book, How to Beat the Managed Funds by 20% by clicking on the link below.